ibm-cloud-docs/watsonxdata/db_ast.md

 {: #db_ast}

 {{site.data.keyword.lakehouse_full}} Assistant, a gen AI-powered chat interface built with IBM watsonx™.
-It allows you to seamlessly retrieve information about IBM watsonx.data product information.
+It seamlessly provides information about IBM watsonx.data using the product knowledge.

 You can chat with the {{site.data.keyword.lakehouse_short}} Assistant to ask questions about {{site.data.keyword.lakehouse_full}}.
 Assistant answers your queries about {{site.data.keyword.lakehouse_short}} based on its knowledge on IBM product documentation.
 It helps to explore and learn about the product in an easier and faster way.